ferrocene/ferrocene/ferrocene/doc/safety-manual/src/scope.rst

   :doc:`specification:index`, and according to the requirements and restrictions outlined in this safety manual.

-This qualification is restricted to the following environment:
+This qualification is restricted to the environments listed in the following table, as well as environments listed in target specific documentation:

 .. list-table::
    :align: left